raphaelladinig/nixos/hosts/inspiron/README.md

 just install inspiron
 ```

-4. Boot in to the new system, change the passwords of each user and setup your data.
+4. Boot in to the new system, change the passwords of each user and pull over your data.